playcanvas/developer.playcanvas.com/content/en/user-manual/animation/anim-state-graph-assets.md

     </tr>
     <tr>
         <td>Offset</td>
         <td>If provided, the destination state will begin playing its animation at this time.
-Given in normalised time based on the destinations states duration.
+Given in normalized time based on the destinations states duration.
 Must be between 0 and 1.</td>
     </tr>
     <tr>
         <td>Interruption Source</td>